Hooghly Chinsurah Municipality

 Hooghly Chinsurah Municipality is the civic body that governs Hugli-Chuchura and its surrounding areas (Bandel) in Chinsurah subdivision of Hooghly district, West Bengal, India.

 History

 Hooghly Chinsurah Municipality was established in 1865.
 It was formed by the amalgamation of the Hooghly and Chinsurah towns, primarily with the objective of local governance and tax collection.
 Cockrell was its first Chairman and G.S.
-Park its first vice chairman.
+Park its first Vice Chairman.
+Brajendranath De, ICS, was its first Indian Chairman.

 As the ancient port city of Satgaon declined, Hooghly was founded by the Portuguese in 1537.
 It was later acquired by the British.
 Chinsurah was developed as a Dutch settlement in the 17th century.
 It passed into British hands in exchange for their possessions in Sumatra.